herrera-ignacio/oopnotes/README.md

 The state pattern is used to alter the behaviour of an object as its internal state changes.
 The pattern allows the class for an object to apparently change at run-time.

 [--> Reference <--](http://www.blackwasp.co.uk/State.aspx)

+> The state design pattern allows for full encapsulation of an unlimited number of states on a context for easy maintenance and flexibility.

  #### Motivation